adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 Note: The company in this example can also add mappings for authors and publishers to the group mapping in `user-sync-config.yml`.
-The key advantage to using the additional groups mechanism is that it will apply dynamically to any LDAP group that matches the regex `AEM-ACL-(.+)`.
+The advantage to using the additional groups mechanism is that it will apply dynamically to any LDAP group that matches the regex `AEM-ACL-(.+)`.
 If additional AEM roles are introduced, they will be included in sync as long as they follow that naming convention -